-“It is said that the Army marches to a tune” and the visuals of a Army parade with the marching band or the tune floating along with the marching contingent immediately come to mind and its no coincidence with the Republic Day parade just gone by we should be doing this article.
+“It is said that the Army marches to a tune” and the visuals of a Army parade with the marching band or the tune floating along with the marching contingent immediately come to mind and its no coincidence with the Republic Day week we should be doing this article.
 Well ! after all, they are our brave Unsung Music Men.

 Ottoman military bands are thought to be the oldest variety of military marching band in the world, dating from the 13th century.
 But then Napoleon had them, all our Maharajas had them and so did all the ancient armies and all National Armies still have them.
 Infact some of the bands have now gone beyond what was supposed to be their primary call of duty viz. to pump the morale and instill in the fighting men a loyalist fervour through their tunes.

 The military band should be capable of playing ceremonial and marching music, including the national anthems and patriotic songs of not only their own nation but others as well, both while stationary and as a marching band.
 Military bands also play a part in military funeral ceremonies.